Urban Land Conservancy: Practices

-ULC utilizes a variety of real estate practices to ensure long-term affordability throughout the Denver Metro area.
-Land banking, the practice of acquiring parcels of land for future development, is a practice ULC utilizes to make affordable housing feasible.
-ULC acquires property that is at risk of being lost to the market and holds the property for future development.
-ULC also employs a community land trust (CLT) model with a 99-year, renewable ground lease, to circumvent the expirations imposed by the City and Federal Low Income Housing Tax Credits (LIHTC) to bring about long-term affordability.
-When a development partner is identified, a 99-year ground lease is signed, with an automatic 99-year renewal for a total of 198 years.
-A ground lease ties the land owner to the user; thereby creating a tenant interest and a landlord interest.
-CLT's ensure that the land owner has a stake in any future use of the development.
+ULC utilizes a variety of real estate practices, including land banking and the practice of acquiring parcels of land for future development.
+They also use a community land trust (CLT) model with a 99-year, renewable ground lease to circumvent the expirations imposed by the city and federal Low-Income Housing Tax Credits (LIHTC).
+When they identify a development partner, a 99-year ground lease is signed with an automatic 99-year renewal for a total of 198 years.